whj363636/GSPN/README.md

 ## 🔥 News

+- [ ] Further acceleration for GSPN kernel (10-50 times speedup with faster convergence and more stability).
+Stay tuned!
 - (🔥 New) \[2025/04/19\] We release all the training and inference code of GSPN.
 - (🔥 New) \[2025/03/11\] **GSPN is accepted by CVPR 2025.** 🎉🎉🎉
 - \[2025/01\] [GSPN Paper](https://arxiv.org/abs/2501.12381) is on Arxiv!